Current Special Interests

 Lytton Tribe Developments

-The Lytton Rancheria of California is in the process of establishing a tribal homeland near the Town of Windsor and acquiring land to fee-to-trust status by the U.S. Department of the Interior, Bureau of Indian Affairs (BIA).
+The Lytton Rancheria of California is establishing a tribal homeland near the Town of Windsor and acquiring land to fee-to-trust status by the U.S. Department of the Interior, Bureau of Indian Affairs (BIA).

 The Town, along with the County and others, submitted detailed written comments in 2009, and comments regarding the Final Environmental Assessment, in 2011.
 The Tribe’s trust application has been pending since that time, but at any moment could have been activated by the BIA.
 Although there are certain legal constraints, trust applications before the BIA can be and have been litigated on environmental and other grounds once formally approved.
 The Tribe has a right to file such application and the Town does not have veto power over any tribe’s application to the BIA.
 Additional information and related documents on Lytton Rancheria Tribe developments can be found on our website.